Grisou13/mawie/docs/background.md

 For example, after searching torrents, you would emit ``` TorrentSearchResponse(..list of torrents) ```.
 And automatically, this event will be sent back to the Gui, and emitted in every component.

 **important** : when emitting responses, they will be dispatched in every GuiComponent.
+**important 2** : If the response doesn't have any data, maybe it's a fake response or needs more processing, it will *not* get emitted to the Gui